 • Terminal 3 is where most US-bound flights leave from.
 It has the play area I discovered, toward the gates just beyond the Caviar House and Gucci.

 In the central waiting area, near Boots, there’s a small play station with 2 computer games and a couple of stationary toys.
-It’s not great but it will keep a toddler or preschooler occupied for 10 or 20 minutes if your spouse is willing to cool his or her heels while you shop.
+It’s not great but it will keep a toddler or preschooler occupied for 20 minutes or so.

 • Terminal 5 is where most intra-Europe flights leave from.
 It has several play spaces, including some for kids up to age 8.

-T5 is the most newly renovated terminal and it’s spiffier and has better shopping and restaurants than the others.
-Giraffe is a good bet for reasonably healthy, reasonably quick (and reasonably good) sit-down eating.
+T5 is the most newly renovated terminal.
+It’s spiffier, brighter and has better shopping and restaurants than the others.
+Giraffe is a local chain that London parents love.
+It’s good bet for reasonably healthy, reasonably quick (and reasonably good) sit-down eating.

 • Terminal 1 has a play area, too, for kids six and under.
 But I couldn’t find out much about it.